KiranDLExperience/ComputeSquaresWithCUnit/README.md

 # PROJECT DESCRIPTION
-This repository contains a C function which computes the no. of squares for given nxn grid and the corresponding Dockerfile and Makefile.
+This repository is a demonstration of API implementation that computes the no. of squares for given nxn grid.
+In addition it also demonstrats the following:
-It also has two GitHub Actions workflows that automate the build and test of the application.
-Development Environment used VSCode
+- Building libraries using Makefile and Dockerfile
+- Unit testcases using CUnit
+- Continous integration using GitHub actions for building libraries and running testcases Multiple functions can be added in the source for building libraries.

+## Folder Structure
+- .github: contains the workflows
+- header: contains the CompSq.h header file
+- src: Contains the CompSq.c source file
+- samplecode-run: contains the sample-code.c for testing the function
+- CUnitTest.c: Unit test case file
+- .gitignore: files to ignore for push/pull
+- Dockerfile: Dockerfile
+- Makefile: makefile
+- Readme.md: Description of project

+# Keywords
+- Docker
+- Makefile
+- GitHub Workflows
+- CI
-TestTool: CUnit
+- CUnit unit testcase

 # Makefile
 The Makefile contains the following targets: